pearsonca/scala-commsim/index.md

 another (give or take a few nucleons, but in a very simply described way).
 Prominent publications on networks by scientists from that background often adopt this assumption implicitly.
-Sometimes, this assumption is generally reasonable (e.g., Ising models of phase transitions), and sometimes it's acceptable given the specific question (e.g., the growth of the world wide web or citation networks).
+Sometimes, this assumption is generally reasonable (e.g., Ising models of phase transitions in a physical material), and sometimes it's acceptable given the specific question (e.g., the growth of the world wide web or citation networks).
-Sometimes [posterior analyses][barabasi1999] find this assumption is not obviously precluded (though they may argue a stronger conclusion), but that's scant indication the assumption is reasonable.
+Sometimes [posterior analyses][barabasi1999] find this assumption is not obviously precluded (though they may argue a stronger conclusion), though do not necessarily follow up with prediction and validation.

 This homogeneity in kinds, however, seems suspect for many questions in social science.
 Several of the other chapters in these proceedings highlight such